![]() |

 Get the plan right first

-It is not easy to read a very long line of text that goes all across the page like this
+is not easy to read a very long line of text that goes all across the page like

 CAPITALS MAKE FOR UNFRIENDLY READING